Daksh-Shami/Character-decomposition-benchmark/README.md

-# Quantum Forge Benchmark Code
+# Character Decomposition Benchmark Code

 This repository contains the benchmark code used in the paper "Bridging Classical and Quantum: Group-Theoretic Approach to Quantum Circuit Simulation" by Daksh Shami.
 The code demonstrates the performance improvements achieved by the character function decomposition method for simulating quantum circuits.